 3. Chaos is derived from the Greek for ‘vast chasm, void’ (καος).
 We use the word here in the conventional sense that Crowley intended.
 The conventional useage, and that used in physics, is a modern corruption, however.
 Originally, chaos did not mean ‘random or disorganised force’ and was the name of a god (Egyptian neter, ‘principle’).

 4. Schopenhauer proposed that thought shapes reality (The World as Will and Representation, 1818).
 It does not, but it cannot be argued that thought shapes the human world.
 See ‘Lapis Philosophorum’, Babalon Unveiled.

 5. René Guénon, Crisis of the Modern World.

-6. The ‘wordless aeon’ is a term coined by Kenneth Grant, and used extensively in his Typhonian Trilogies to describe the spiritual vacuum of the modern age.
+6. The ‘wordless aeon’ is a term coined by Kenneth Grant, and used extensively in his Typhonian Trilogies.
+We use it here to describe the spiritual vacuum of the modern age.

 8. The Great Work is to assist in the restoration of the earth to the governance of the original life-wave, that she might find her true place among the stars.

 9. Kali Yuga is the Dark Age, and the end of a great cosmic cycle on earth as according to Hindu tradition.

 Related articles: Crisis of the Modern World Revisited